MicrosoftDocs/cpp-docs/docs/cpp/lambda-expressions-in-cpp.md

  For more information, see [generate_n](../standard-library/algorithm-functions.md#generate_n).

 ## constexpr lambda expressions
-**Visual Studio 2017 version 15.3 and later**: A lambda expression may be declared as `constexpr` or used in a contant expression when the initialization of each data member that it captures or introduces is allowed within a constant expression.
+**Visual Studio 2017 version 15.3 and later** (available with [/std:c++17](../build/reference/std-specify-language-standard-version.md)): A lambda expression may be declared as `constexpr` or used in a contant expression when the initialization of each data member that it captures or introduces is allowed within a constant expression.

 ```cpp
     int y = 32;